svapreddy/clearx/README.md

 #### `store.pop(path)`

-Removes the value from the end of the array at the given path.
+`pop` is similar to the Array pop method.
+It removes the value from the end of the array at the given path.

 ```javascript
 store.pop('nums')